 La Fortuna & Arenal Quick Tips

-- HOTEL: I use this website for scoring amazing deals on accommodation worldwide.
+- HOTEL: I use this website to score amazing deals on accommodation worldwide.
 I always stay at the Tifakara Boutique Hotel & Birding Oasis in La Fortuna; I love this hotel!

 - HOSTELWORLD: If you’re traveling on a budget, this is the best website to score cheap hostel deals.

-- VACATION RENTAL: I use this site for finding the perfect vacation rental for an unforgettable getaway.
-Like this Cabaña Los Tucanes as the perfect little rainforest escape.
+- VACATION RENTAL: I use this site to find the perfect vacation rental for an unforgettable getaway.

 - TRAVEL INSURANCE: Never go on a trip without travel insurance!
 Accidents happen more often when you travel, especially in intrepid destinations like Costa Rica!
 SafetyWing has an awesome monthly subscription for digital nomad insurance (I currently use SafetyWing).